Finding a mentor

-You can also find a mentor or join a mastermind group of people who you can learn from and work with.
+Looking for more ideas on where to find a mentor?
+You can join a mastermind group or industry organization of people who you can learn from and work with.
 Seasoned professionals in your industry have “seen it all” – and have certainly made plenty of mistakes along the way.
 Their expertise can protect you from making those same mistakes.
 Get a mentor who has what you want in life.
 They can help you earn what they have.

 2. Create the opportunity

 When you’re considering how to get a mentor, don’t just make a list and start calling people.
 Getting a mentor is about building relationships.
-Most people have mentors around them – college professors, higher-level executives or employees at your workplace.
+Most people have potential mentors around them – college professors, higher-level executives or employees at your workplace.
 But what if you’re an entrepreneur?

-How to get a business mentor is a top question for entrepreneurs.
+How to find a mentor is a top question for entrepreneurs.
 Don’t be afraid to think outside the boardroom.
 Professional networking events are an excellent way to make connections that could lead to mentorships.
 Join a gym near the businesses in your town or check out early-morning yoga classes before the workday begins.
 Volunteer a skill that will allow you to meet like-minded professionals, such as event planning or digital media.

 3. Find the right person